Magic-Pay/new-magic-docs/README.md

-# Mintlify Starter Kit
+# Magic's Mintlify Docs

-Click on `Use this template` to copy the Mintlify starter kit.
-The starter kit contains examples including
+The base of this includes:

 - Guide pages
 - Navigation